Why Is My Sublimation Not Transferring? 9 Causes and Fixes

 Pressure keeps the transfer paper in tight contact with the substrate.
 Without enough pressure, the ink can’t transfer evenly and you’ll get patchy or incomplete results.

 For flat items, use medium to firm pressure – you should need some effort to close the press.
 For mugs and tumblers, make sure the wrap is tight with absolutely no gaps between the paper and the surface.
-I also recommend using a pressing pillow under shirts to ensure even pressure across the entire design, especially around seams and zippers.
+A pressing pillow under shirts can help even out pressure, especially around seams and zippers to ensure even pressure across the entire design, especially around seams and zippers.

 5. Moisture in Your Substrate